jamesrcole/dispGol/README.md

 dispGol - display Game of Life animations in webpages
 =====================================================

 Include animations of Conway's Game of Life in web-pages.
-Instead of showing the usual evolution of the Game of Life board, it shows *how* one state is updated from the previous state.
+Instead of showing the usual evolution of the Game of Life board, it shows *how* the next state is calculated from the current one.

 ![](http://github.com/jamesrcole/dispGol/raw/master/img/screenshot.png)